adrianostanley/wc-picturecoupon-plugin/README.md

 The `edit_user_profile` action allows me to add content to the WordPress default user profile page.
 By doing so, I used the resources provided by `WCPC_History` to load the user profile pictures.

-**How can I improve this?** By creating a custom user profile page which would focus on the the plugin features added to WordPress default users.
+**How can I improve this?** By creating a custom user profile page that would focus on the plugin features added to WordPress default users.

 #### 4 - Admins can see the primary selected profile picture on a customer’s order